• Skip to primary navigation

 The horn I made here was painted in gold dust.
 I have also shared below how choosing the right colored fondant helps when working with gold paint.

-• Fondant & CMC powder - I used Satin Ice fondant in Ivory and mixed some CMC powder into it.
-Tylose powder will work equally well as an alternative to CMC powder.
-I used about ¾ teaspoon CMC powder for this horn.
+• CMC powder - This is added to fondant to help it set hard and firm.
+It is highly recommended when making 3D fondant figures and decorations.
+Use approximately ¾ teaspoon CMC powder for this horn.
 CMC helps the fondant to set firm and is highly recommended when making 3D figures and decorations with fondant.

 • Needle scriber tool or toothpick.

-2 balls of white fondant
+2 balls of white fondant.

 2 rolls of white fondant